 We will meet on zoom at 6pm EST. Each class lasts for 3 hours.
-The classes are recorded and available online for a year after the class date.
+If you can’t attend the classes live they are recorded and will be available online for a year after the class date.

-You can sign up for the entire series for $225 or take individual classes for $40/each.
+You can sign up for the entire series for $220 or take individual classes for $42/each.

 I try to make pricing as affordable as possible but I understand finances can still be a barrier.
 There are a limited amount of sliding scale and/or payment plan spots available.
 If interested please send me an email with a few sentences about your interest in this course to firstname.lastname@example.org.
 The only caveat for choosing sliding scale pricing is that you promise to pay it forward when the opportunity presents itself to you.
 I have benefitted from sliding scale pricing throughout my life so I understand how helpful it can be during tight times!

 Please note that I will not be teaching how to ingest any of these plants - ingesting is an extremely unsafe practice under any circumstance.
 We will not be going over formulas or recipes for oils or ointments, as I believe it is an advanced and unpredictable process.

 If you are looking for a briefer introduction to “poisonous” plants, check out my 4-hour workshop